Bolognese is an easy-to-make meat sauce that is perfect for any type of pasta!

 Instructions

-- Stir in tomato paste, Italian seasoning, tomatoes with juice and bay leaf.
+- Stir in tomatoes with juice, tomato paste, Italian seasoning, and bay leaf.
 Break tomatoes up with a spoon.
-Cover and simmer 30 minutes or until thickened.
+Cover and simmer for 30 minutes or until thickened.
 Season with salt & pepper to taste.

-- Meanwhile, cook pasta according to package directions.
-Drain, reserving 1 ½ cups of pasta water.
+- Cook pasta according to package directions.
+Reserve 1 ½ cups of pasta water and drain the pasta well.

 - Serve hot with parmesan cheese.